 Junit5 has been used for testing the application.
 A total of 41 JUnit testing classes were created to make sure we were writing reliable code.
-Junit extensions @BeforeEach, @AfterEach and @RepeatedTest(integer) where particularly useful for speeding up the tests creation and to make sure that tests were run independently from each other.
+Junit extensions @BeforeEach, @AfterEach and @RepeatedTest(int) were particularly useful for speeding up the tests creation, to make sure that tests were run independently from each other and to test methods that use random events.

-Only after thoroughly testing the low level classes the higher level functionality, such as the implementation of City and HeroesSquad classes, was added and then tested.
+Only after thoroughly testing the low level classes, the higher level functionality, such as the implementation of City and HeroesSquad classes, was added and tested.
 The method interact() present in objects that extend Buiding.java was useful for the creation of the command line version of the game and, once the game was finished it remained important to be able to test the functionality of Building, HealingWard, Inventory, HeroesSquad, City and Villains classes.
-The final test coverage of the project is around 52%.
-The modularity of the code helped having high testable code, however, no Swing window has been tested, in the next project more attention will be put in the discovery of new techniques to test the GUI components.
+The final test coverage of the project was 55%.
+The modularity of the code helped ensure high test coverage, however, no Swing window was tested, in the next project more attention will be put in the discovery of new techniques to test the GUI components.

-The overall result of this assignment has been rewarding as it was a significantly bigger project compared to what we have done in the past, the collaboration has been intense and a significant effort has been provided by both partners.
+The overall result of this assignment has been rewarding as it was a significantly bigger project compared to what we have done in the past, the collaboration has been intense and both partners made significant commitments to the project.
 Agreed deadlines were respected and the communication was consistent.
-The use of GitHub as a version control platform facilitated code updates and backups.
+The use of GitHub as a version control platform facilitated consistent code updates and backups.

-This project has been time consuming as both parties were new to software development using Java, scaling techniques and testing, this project helped both partners to learn how to use API documentation and how to seek help whenever the application did not work properly, this is probably the most valuable part of this experience.
+This project has been time consuming as both parties were new to software development using Java, scaling techniques and testing.
+This project helped both partners to learn how to use API documentation and how to seek help whenever the application did not work properly, this has been the most valuable part of this experience.

-Both partners agree that they contributed 50% each in the creation of this project, this includes testing, Javadoc, UML and general tasks such as the game design and the architecture implementation.
+Both partners agree that they contributed 50% each in the creation of this project, this includes testing, Javadoc, UML and general tasks such as game design and implementation of the architecture.

 Lorenzo Fasano: My focus has been the creation of city, collectables and part of the engine packages and related Swing windows, testing and Javadoc.
-The most laborious processes were the creation of reliable low-level classes and the communication between the HeroesSquad object with each building.
+I have been implementing also the extra credit tasks involving classes serialisation.
+The most laborious process was the creation of reliable low-level classes and the communication between the HeroesSquad object with each building.
 Jay Hamilton: My focus has been the creation of characters, minigame and part of engine packages and related Swing windows, testing and Javadoc.
-The greatest difficulties of this part of the project consisted in creating the minigames functionality and integrate it in the game.
+I was also in charge of making sure that the UI looked appealing and that the game logic worked as intended.
+The greatest difficulty of this part of the project consisted of creating the minigames and character abilities functionality and integrating it in the game.

 The project is present on GitHub as a private repository, anybody reading this document is kindly invited to request access to this repository to have proof of what has been stated above and to see the effort put into this highly rewarding project.

-A total of over 400 hours has been spent on the realisation of the project and both students were satisfied with the difficulty of the project and with the learning curve over this period.
+A total of over 400 hours has been spent on the realisation of the project and both students were satisfied with the difficulty of it and with the learning curve over this period.